Karen Evans, President

 Robin Bisig, Vice President

 My name is Robin Bisig, also known as "Diane's daughter" (a title I'm proud to own!).
 My husband, Dan, is a College Consultant (helping families navigate the college application and funding process).
-Our little family includes my son, Taylor, daughter-in-law, Rebecca, and daughter, Kendall (and two cats, Max & Izzy).
+Our little family includes my son, Taylor, daughter-in-law, Rebecca, and daughter, Kendall.
 Having grown up around all kinds of crafting and sewing, I guess it seems only natural that I would venture into the world of quilting eventually, although Mom will probably tell you there were times she thought I was a hopeless case.
 Maybe it was just garment sewing that wasn't my thing!
 My first quilt was a wall hanging that probably took far longer than it should have.
 After a break of SEVERAL years, I pulled out the machine, started collecting my "stash", and enjoyed making fun creations.
 I was fortunate to join the guild several months prior to the "COVID adventure" and have enjoyed many of our programs & quilt retreats.
 I recently ended my 33-year career as a Middle School educator and have EMBRACED my additional time at the sewing machine!
 I can't wait to share so many more great quilting adventures with you!

 Sharon Garls, Treasurer